-HCREMC's power supplier, Hoosier Energy, has a power supply portfolio which includes clean renewable energy from landfill methane, coalbed methane, wind turbines and hydropower.
+Henry County Rural Electric Membership Corporation (HCREMC)’s power supplier, Hoosier Energy, has a power supply portfolio which includes clean renewable energy from:

-Hoosier Energy adopted a Renewable Energy Policy in 2006, establishing goals to increase the share of renewable energy in its power supply portfolio.
-Although the U.S. and Indiana have no laws requiring utilities to have renewable energy programs, the generation and transmission co-op has committed to increasing its renewable energy portfolio by five percent of annual growth.
+- Although the U.S. and Indiana have no laws requiring utilities to have renewable energy programs, Hoosier Energy has committed to increasing its renewable energy portfolio by 5% of annual growth

-In meeting these goals, Hoosier Energy has implemented several small-scale wind and solar energy generation systems in Indiana.
-As well, Hoosier Energy provides assistance to member cooperatives developing renewable energy projects in their territories.
+- In meeting these goals, Hoosier Energy has implemented several small-scale wind and solar energy generation systems in Indiana

 Landfill gas generation is recognized as renewable energy and offsets carbon dioxide emissions and provides other environmental benefits.
 Methane, with emissions 20 times stronger than carbon dioxide would otherwise be flared into the atmosphere, is used to produce electricity.
 These facilities also reduce emissions.

-Hoosier Energy has a 20-year power purchase agreement or electricity produced at the Dayton Hydro plant near Ottawa, Ill.
-The LaSalle County facility has three turbines with 3.7 megawatts (MW) total capacity.
+- Hoosier Energy has a 20-year power purchase agreement for electricity produced at the Dayton Hydro plant near Ottawa, IL

-Wind power comes from a purchase power agreement with a wind generation project in Story County, Iowa.
-Hoosier Energy purchases 25 megawatts of the plant's output.
+- Wind power comes from a purchase power agreement with a wind generation project in Story County, Iowa

-Read more in our information module on Renewable Energy.
+Read more in our Renewable Energy Information Module (PDF).